scalabcn/scalabcn.github.io/code_of_conduct.md

 # Moderation

 These are the policies for upholding our community’s standards of conduct.
-If you feel that a thread needs moderation, please contact anyone on the moderation team, or any employee of the Scala Center.
+If you feel that a thread needs moderation, please contact anyone on the moderation team, or any member of Scala Barcelona Meetup.

 - Remarks that violate the above code of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)
 - Moderators will warn users who make remarks inconsistent with the above code of conduct.